Your information, what you need to know

 Under the General Data Protection Regulation 2018 everybody has the right to see, or have a copy, of data we hold that can identify you, with some exceptions.
 You do not need to give a reason to see your data.

 All patients can access their online medical records by signing up to our online patient system.
-Please speak to any member of our team in order to do this.
+Please follow the link on our website to request online access or speak to any member of our team.

 For requests for written copies of your medical records, we will process all requests within 30 calendar days – or up to a maximum of 90 days for complex requests.